 If the workload is getting out of hand, it would be a wise option to hire a new full-time employee or temporary help.
 Employees must know that their leaders are doing the best they can to support them.

 Inadequate compensation is the top reason high-performing and good employees leave their jobs.
 If it has been some time since the compensation structure was evaluated, it is time to bump them up before employees seek better pay elsewhere.

 However, even if employees are well-compensated, they will still be more likely to quit if they are continually stressed and overworked.
 Increase the chances of retaining employees by allowing them the freedom for work life balance.
 Consider options like flexitime, remote work, on-site amenities and generous paid time off.

 5. Motivate them with opportunities for professional development

-One of the key aspects of job satisfaction for motivated employees is knowing they have potential for career advancement.
+One of the key aspects of job satisfaction for motivated employees is knowing they have the potential for career advancement.
 If employees don’t see a way upward within the company, they’ll make their own way - out the door.

 Keep high performers motivated by having regular discussions with them about in-house growth prospects, help them map out a possible career path, and let them know about the company’s willingness to invest in their professional growth.

 It is mindful to have regular check-in sessions with employees to listen to their concerns.
 This way, managers are sure to catch warning signs of employee retention or retention red flags early, and employees are more likely to see that management cares about their issues and they will consequently be less willing to leave.

 Showing appreciation for the work that one puts in is good practice and lifts employee morale.
 It’s never too late to keep a recognition program in place.
 Bonuses, gift cards, team outings or low-cost measures are effective ways to let high-performing employees know that they are valued members of the team.